-The tuition & other fees for MD/MS & DM/MCh Post graduates of II & III years should be paid starting course of second and third years.
+The tuition & other fees for MD/MS & DM/MCh Post graduates of II & III years should be paid within one month at the starting of second / third years course.
+If not paid in 30 days, another 30 days time will be given with 10% fine.
+Beyond that appropriate action will be initiated.